russ-hensel/RemoteClipboard/README.md

+Status: seems to be working, not currently working on further enhancements, may come back to it or not.

 Running these 2 python programs on 2 computers allow you to cut and paste across the network connecting the two computers